richard-hajek/environment-overseer/README.md

 ## Usage

-`timer` needs to be running in order for the app to work, I recommend creating a systemd service for it.
+`daemon`: Main daemon of the app.
-`enable <activity>` enables an activity
+`enable <activity>`: Enables an activity
-`disable <activity>` disables an activity
+`disable <activity>`: Disables an activity
+`record`: Copies today to dedicated `history` folder, useful for keeping a history

+`daemon` nor `record` will not be ran automatically, yet they are designed to do be.
+You should let `daemon` run all the time and `record` once a day, by any method you see fit.

 ## Structure